 All students seeking re-entry to the program due to an unsatisfactory grade, withdrawal, or leave of absence in a nursing course must meet the current admission criteria.
 The following procedure will be followed:

-- 1. Meet with the Dean of Nursing for a Progression Interview to review the reason(s) for failure or dismissal and discuss progression success strategies and policies. - 2.
-The Dean of Nursing may solicit and review additional information from the academic advisor, faculty, and student concerning the student's performance and suitability for progression. - 3.
-Following the Progression Interview, the Dean of Nursing will send a progression letter to the student summarizing the Progression Interview, petition for re-entry process, and requirements for continuing in the nursing program if appropriate. - 4.
-The student will respond within two weeks with a letter documenting specific and measurable academic improvement goals the student will implement if the student is permitted to repeat the course/semester and progress in the nursing program. - The Dean will make a final decision regarding the re-entry plan or dismissal from the CON and notify the student.
+- Meet with the Dean or Program Director for a Progression Interview to review the reason(s) for failure or dismissal and discuss progression success strategies and policies within one week of failing the course(s). - 2.
+The Dean or Program Director may solicit and review additional information from the academic advisor, faculty, and student concerning the student's performance and suitability for progression. - Following the Progression Interview, the Dean or Program Director will send a progression letter to the student summarizing the Progression Interview, petition for re-entry process, and requirements for continuing in the nursing program if appropriate. - 4.
+The student will respond within the designated timeline with a letter documenting specific and measurable academic improvement goals the student will implement if the student is permitted to repeat the course/semester and progress in the nursing program. - 5.
+The Dean will make a final decision regarding the re-entry plan or dismissal from the CON and notify the student.
 The decision is based upon evidence which indicates a strong potential for completing the program of study after re-entry.